 There are some crimes where the victims tend to be women, like domestic violence or sex crimes.
-But because women are usually the victims of these crimes, some people start to believe the only perpetrators can be men and that’s simply not true.
-Just like a minority could be charged with a hate crime against a straight white male, a woman can be charged with domestic violence for assaulting her partner.
-Vista domestic violence lawyer Peter Liss believes the recent arrest of Heather Locklear is a perfect example of how stereotypes aren’t always true.
+But because women are usually the victims of these crimes, domestic violence stereotypes start to arise and some people start to believe the only perpetrators can be men.
+But that’s simply not true.
+Just like a minority could be charged with a hate crime against a white male, a woman can be charged with domestic violence for assaulting her partner.
+The recent arrest of Heather Locklear for domestic violence is a perfect example of how domestic violence stereotypes aren’t always true.

 The Melrose Place star was arrested recently after police responded to a domestic violence call at the actresses house.
-They found sufficient evidence to arrest her after finding Ms. Locklear to be physically combative with the officers.
+They found sufficient evidence to arrest her after finding Ms. Locklear to be physically combative with the officers, which is proof that domestic violence stereotypes are often wrong.
 She was then charged with both domestic violence and three counts of battery against an officer and has since been released on bail.

-If you have been accused of domestic violence, Vista violent crimes lawyer Peter M. Liss can help.
+If you have been accused of domestic violence, whether or not your case fits or defies domestic violence stereotypes, Peter M. Liss can help.
 Please call (760) 643-4050 to schedule a free initial consultation to discuss your case.

 Creative Commons image by Alan Light